 So as explained, the vast majority of the images you will discover on this site doesn’t appear in the final version of the film: they were filmed between 1997 and 1999.
 Those two first shootings were chaotic, and the technical crew had shown us their infinite patience towards our lack of experience.
 This project owes a lot to them.
 Thank you Alexandra Afonso, Aline Blondiau, and Eline Kirschfink.
 Special thanks to Marie Spencer, who shared this project from the very first beginnings and encouraged us to hold strong against all odds.

 Nearly all the images that were used in the film were taken in 2005 with a smaller technical crew.
-Sebastien Koeppel was our chief operator.
+Sebastien Koeppel was our cameraman.
 He literally blended into the shooting locations and the empathy with which he filmed people was impressive, his sensitive eye and poetry permeates the images.
 Thanks also to Masood Akhtar and Sreyashi Sen for their precious assistance during the 2005 shooting.